Table of contents

 Diffusion and flow models for action generation

-2. 10.2 Diffusion Policy and ACT PENDING
+2. 10.2 Diffusion Policy and ACT DRAFTED

-4. 10.4 Trade-offs: latency, multimodality, smoothness PENDING
+4. 10.4 Trade-offs: latency, multimodality, smoothness DRAFTED

 5. 10.5 Action-head choices in modern VLAs PENDING